-Figure 28.
+Figure 25.
 Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward.

 The MUI01 location also has shore-parallel bollards that have been installed on the backbeach to confine vehicles to the upper portion of the backbeach.
-The placement of these bollards has restricted further seaward advancement of the foredune complex and the vegetation line by maintaining a fixed location of the Mustang Island beach road starting at the toe of the dune (Fig. 27 and Appendix B).
-Beach maintenance practices such as beach grading and dune notching and the impacts of the fixed position of the Mustang Island beach road will continue to be monitored by Port Aransas students at MUI01 and compared with the natural processes that occur at MUI02 in Mustang Island State Park.
+The placement of these bollards has restricted further seaward advancement of the foredune complex and the vegetation line by maintaining a fixed location of the Mustang Island Beach Road starting at the toe of the dune (Fig. 24B, Appendix C and D).
+The beach road has also impacted the seaward extent of dune growth and vegetation line movement at MUI03 (Fig. 9, Appendix C and D).
+The foredune system expanded steadily during the monitoring period from 2000 to 2012.
+The Beach Road on the backbeach has stopped the expansion of the dunes creating a fixed position of the dune toe with minimal change between 2013 and 2023.
+The beach maintenance practices and the impacts of the fixed position of the Mustang Island Beach Road will continue to be monitored by Port Aransas students at MUI01 and MUI03 and compared with the natural processes that occur at MUI02 in Mustang Island State Park.